Travel! Play locally, provincially, nationally & even internationally

-Many Active Start players start with hockey equipment with exception of ringette cage which is mandatory.
+Many Active Start players start with hockey equipment (hockey shorts, socks) with exception of ringette cage which is mandatory.

 Stick.
 Ringette sticks are not cut off hockey sticks.
-The have a platic tip to catch and grip the ring.
+They have a plastic tip to catch and grip the ring.

 Understanding the game of ringette.